 - Marisol Garrido, Ph.D., University of Illinois

 439G Foreign Language Methods.
 (3) An exploration of current foreign language teaching methodologies and techniques through assigned readings, discussion, and practical application such as microteaching.
 Prerequisites: Permission of the instructor.

-Foreign Languages and Literature (F L)
+Foreign Languages and Literatures (F L)

 450G Foreign Language Workshop.
 (1–6) Recommended for teachers.
 Usually offered once or twice per summer.
 Topics vary: advanced language study; methodology update; proficiency measurement techniques; computer-assisted instruction.
 Graded S/U.

 438G 20th Century French Literature.
 (3) Works of Gide, Proust, Sartre, Camus, St. Exupéry, Anouilh, Colette, Sarraute, Duras, De Beauvoir, and others.
 Prerequisites: FR 327 or equivalent.

 401G Modern Spanish Syntax I. (3) A systematic study of the morphological and syntactical elements of Spanish with practice in application.
 Prerequisite: SPAN 326 or equivalent.

 402G Modern Spanish Syntax II.
 (3) Continued systematic study of the morphological and syntactical elements of Spanish with practice in application.
 Prerequisites: SPAN 326 or equivalent.